graphops/docs/docs/launchpad/client-side-tooling.md

 # Client Side Tooling

-Launchpad comes with an opinionated set of tools on your local machine, layered over one another to provide a declarative workflow through all the layers of your infrastructure.
+Launchpad comes with an opinionated set of tools on your local machine, layered over one another to provide a declarative workflow to manage your cluster software stack.

 ![Client Side Stack](/img/launchpad-client-side-stack.svg)

 These tools do not run on your servers, but on your local machine.
-They form the command & control center that you use to send instructions to your cluster of servers.
+They form the command & control center that you use to send instructions to your cluster.

 ## Installing on your local machine